Country Skills for Modern Life

 Read more from the Country Skills blog >>

-5 thoughts on “Taming the Tomato Glut – Part 2: tomato and chilli chutney
+5 Responses to “Taming the Tomato Glut – Part 2: tomato and chilli chutney”

 1. Thank you!
 I was just thinking about a variation on the chili jam we like to make, to use up the tomatoes I have been given this week.
 I also have a bit of a courgette glut to deal with!
 I’ll let you know how I get on.